 Are you a chess player and a scholar?
-If you’re a US Chess member, and a high school junior or senior, please apply for the 2018 Scholar-Chessplayer Award.
-Download the 2018 Scholar-Chessplayer Application (Word file).
+If you’re a US Chess member, and a high school junior or senior, please apply for the 2018 Scholar-Chessplayer Award, with a new extended deadline to March 31.
+Download the full 2018 Scholar-Chessplayer Application (Word file) here.

 If you are a current US Chess member you are eligible to apply for a 2018 National Scholar-Chessplayer award if you:

 - Played in at least 25 Regular-rated US Chess or FIDE games during calendar year 2017.
-Games with a Time Control less than Game-30 delay-5 do not count toward the 25 game requirement
+Games that are not regular rated do not count towards the 25 game requirement.

 - Have shown outstanding achievement both in academics and chess